 Our palliative care services can assist children with:

-- Conditions for which curative treatment is possible but may fail (ex: advanced cancer)
+- Conditions for which curative treatment is possible but may fail (like advanced cancer)

-- Conditions for which there are long periods of intensive treatment aimed at prolonging quality of life but for which premature death may be anticipated (ex: HIV or cystic fibrosis)
+- Conditions for which there are long periods of intensive treatment aimed at prolonging quality of life but for which premature death may be anticipated (such as HIV or cystic fibrosis)

-- Progressive conditions where treatment is exclusively palliative from the time of diagnosis but may extend over many years (ex: progressive metabolic disorders)
+- Progressive conditions where treatment is exclusively palliative from the time of diagnosis but may extend over many years (as with progressive metabolic disorders)

-- Conditions with severe disability, often neurological, which, although not progressive, cause extreme vulnerability to health complications and where premature death may be anticipated (ex: extreme prematurity)
+- Conditions with severe disability, often neurological, which, although not progressive, cause extreme vulnerability to health complications and where premature death may be anticipated (like extreme prematurity)